 Common commands

 Common commands include Cloud Assistant plug-ins in the form of scripts or executables and specific complex scripts that are used to configure servers, perform health or security checks, install applications or system patches, process files, update system configurations, and manage services or applications.
-You can run common commands to make complex configurations in an easy and quick manner, which significantly improves the efficiency of O&M.
+You can run common commands to complete complex configurations in an easy and quick manner, which significantly improves the efficiency of O&M.

 Ease of use